Ramah Camps and Ramah Israel

 The Ramah Camping Movement began in 1947 with the establishment of the first Ramah camp in Conover, Wisconsin.
 That camp and additional Ramah camps have been maintained as a partnership among the Conservative community in a given geographic area, the National Ramah Commission, and The Jewish Theological Seminary.

-Ramah operates eight residential camps and three day camps throughout North America, including an outdoor adventure specialty camp in Colorado, as well as extensive Israel programs.
+Ramah operates eight residential camps and four day camps in North America, including an outdoor adventure specialty camp in Colorado, as well as extensive Israel programs.
 Offering programming conducted in Hebrew and English, the camps are a natural extension of a child's year-round Jewish education.
 A four-week (younger children) or eight-week (grades 7 to 11) session supplements what the child is learning in an afternoon school, day school, or Hebrew high school.

 The Ramah camps also offer opportunities for JTS students to serve as teachers in formal classroom settings, as arts and sports specialists, and as division heads and counselors with cabin groups.
 The camp program includes regular instruction in Jewish classical texts, Hebrew language, religious life, and contemporary Jewish issues; in some cases, experimental texts are created especially for this purpose.